Primary - Age 5 to 11

 All mainstream schools will be expected to provide the first £6,000 funding for special educational needs support and if additional support is required, schools can apply to the London Borough of Sutton.
 If your child does not have a statement or EHC Plan you will have to apply for a school place using the mainstream application form.

-Sutton Information, Advice and Support Service (SIASS) provides information and advice to parents of children with SEN regarding their child’s education.
+Sutton Information, Advice and Support Service (SIASS) provides information and advice to parents of children with SEND regarding their child’s education.
 Previously known as Sutton Parent Partnership Service.

 The Communication Trust is a coalition of more than 50 not-for-profit organisations working together to support everyone who works with children and young people in England to support their speech, language and communication.
 The Trust has created a single 'Local Offer' webpage which is designed to supply information about services and resources available to families with children who have speech, language and communication needs (SLCN).